AhmedShalabi01/Fawry-Internship-Summer2023/ProductApp/README.md

 These files and Java classes collectively create a functional product management application.
 The JSP files provide user interfaces for managing products, while the Java classes handle data operations and business logic.

-Feel free to adapt and customize these files and classes to suit the specific requirements of your application.
-If you have any questions or need further assistance, please don't hesitate to reach out.

-If there are more sections or details you'd like to add to this README or if you have specific modifications, please let me know, and I'll be happy to assist further.